zachtheyek/dotfiles/README.md

 This repository relies on [GNU Stow](https://www.gnu.org/software/stow/) to centralize, manage, and distribute dotfiles across your machine.
-Each package (tool configuration) lives in its own directory that mimics the expected configuration structure.
-When invoked, Stow will create symlinks from your home directory to the files in this repository.
-Naturally, you'll need to have each tool installed beforehand for the package to take effect.
+Each package is tied to a tool (or set of tools), and lives in its own directory that mimics the expected configuration structure relative to `$HOME`.
+When invoked, Stow will create symlinks to the specified packages in this repository throughout your machine, such that each tool functions as normal, while retaining a unified control center for the user.
+It's recommended to make edits to the configs from the repository itself, rather than through the symlinks (to avoid artifacts that become out-of-sync over time).
+Naturally, you'll need to have the tool installed beforehand for the package to take effect (refer to the official docs for further instruction).

 It goes without saying: all packages are configured to my personal liking, and are highly opinionated & biased.
 My general philosophy comes down to:

 - Keyboard-first, with a preference for TUIs and vim bindings
 - Consistent & productive UI > ricing potential
-  - Optimize with a single 27" monitor in mind
+  - Optimized with a single 27" monitor in mind
 - Deep integration of plugins
   - Bonus points if it's open-source, community-driven, and well-maintained